Rigless Intervention Best Practices for Coiled Tubing, Slickline, and Wireline

-Ron Zbitowsky is a Petroleum Engineering Consultant for Saudi Aramco.
-He joined Saudi Aramco in 1999 and is currently a Petroleum Engineering Consultant, specializing in all types of rig-less well intervention.
-He works in the Technical Support Unit of the Ghawar Gas Production Engineering Division in Udhailiyah, Saudi Arabia.
+Ron Zbitowsky is a petroleum engineering consultant for Saudi Aramco.
+He joined Saudi Aramco in 1999 specializing in rigless well intervention.
+He works in the technical support unit of the Ghawar gas production engineering division in Udhailiyah, Saudi Arabia.
 Ron has 34 years of combined experience in drilling, reservoir, pipeline and production engineering in both conventional and unconventional natural gas reservoirs.
 Prior to joining Saudi Aramco, Ron worked for various exploration and production companies operating in the United States primarily in South Texas, Louisiana, Alabama as well as West Texas and New Mexico.

-In 1982, he received his B.S. degree in Petroleum Engineering from Texas A&M University.
-Ron is a licensed Professional Engineer in the State of Texas and is a member of the Society of Petroleum Engineers (SPE).
+In 1982, he received a BS in petroleum engineering from Texas A&M University.
+Ron is a licensed Professional Engineer in Texas and is a member of the Society of Petroleum Engineers (SPE).